sf-wdi-24/modules/week-03-resetful-server-express/day-02/module-02/readme.md

 });
 ```

-Reset your server and go to [localhost:3000/thank?name=jane](localhost:3000/thank?name=jane).
+Reset your server and go to <a href="localhost:3000/thank?name=jane" target="_blank">localhost:3000/thank?name=jane</a>.
 Note how we can now define parameters in the url after a `?`.

 ## Middleware

-What is middleware?
-[In terms of Express](http://expressjs.com/guide/using-middleware.html), middleware is a function with access to the request object (req), the response object (res), and the next middleware in the application’s request-response cycle, commonly denoted by a variable named next.
+What is middleware? <a href="http://expressjs.com/guide/using-middleware.html" target="_blank">In terms of Express</a>, middleware is a function with access to the request object (req), the response object (res), and the next middleware in the application’s request-response cycle, commonly denoted by a variable named next.

 Middleware can: